IBERIAN SUITE: María Muñoz, Mal Pelo (Spain) & Tania Pérez-Salas Compañía de Danza (Mexico)

 His Majesty King Juan Carlos

 Festival Leadership Committee

-Felipe González Márquez, Luis Alberto Moreno, and David M. Rubenstein
+Former President Felipe González Márquez, The Honorable Luis Alberto Moreno, and

-Ambassador Elizabeth F. Bagley, Dr. and Mrs. Carlos Bulgheroni,
+Ambassador Elizabeth F. Bagley, Natalia and Carlos Bulgheroni,

 Amalia Perea Mahoney and William Mahoney, and David and Alice Rubenstein